lborg019/alain.xyz/packages/portfolio/libraries/react-anime/index.md

 There's two ways you could really go about dealing with this:

-1. **Naive** - Restart the animation with the new animation vector.
+1. **Naïve** - Restart the animation with the new animation vector.
 2. **Best** - You can pause the current animation and interpolate the new previous point with the new end point.
 The problem with this is deciding how to deal with *time*.

 ### React Motion